Top Business Automation Use Cases for Norg MCP API + OpenClaw: Messaging, Booking, and Lead Follow-Up product guide

 A B2B SaaS company generates leads through paid advertising, LinkedIn, and organic search.
 Leads arrive at all hours across time zones.
 The sales team works standard business hours, meaning any lead arriving after 5 PM or on weekends sits untouched for up to 16 hours.

-With Norg MCP API inside OpenClaw, the follow-up workflow is:
+With Norg MCP API inside OpenClaw, the follow-up workflow fires immediately:

 - Trigger: A new lead record is created in the CRM via form submission or ad platform webhook.